Afsar Madad Naqvi: Career

 He was one of the few qualified sculptors who could teach the technique of making life-size armature, simple casting and multiple casting with permanent moulds.
 He worked with great ease and facility in metals, wood, cement, Plaster of Paris, marble, stone and clay.

 He came to Pakistan in 1962 and shortly after that and had a solo show at the Karachi Arts Council Hall, which was also the country's first solo sculpture exhibition.
 When Mr. Nawabzada Wajid Mehmood founded the Central Institute of Arts and Crafts, he requested him to set up the sculpture studio and he have lived up to this responsibility since then.

 Afsar Naqvi was sculptor, traditionalist, loyal friend and affectionate teacher.
 He had a huge following of artists in Pakistan, most of whom were his students.

 His acute observation of detail, timeless dedication to craftsmanship and the innate soul of a master allows him to breathe life into any work of art from delicate pencil sketch to monumental sculptures and that is truly make him one of the world's top artists.

 Friend and contemporary to leading artists and literary figures, Afsar Naqvi is a quiet, retiring man and has spent the better part of the last twenty five years teaching sculpture to a generation of artists at the institute.
 In his work, Sir Naqvi is an exponent of the Eastern idiom.
 His deep rooted aesthetics of the sub-continental culture bond us to the past.
 Many art scholar would have us believe that Mughal miniature and folk art are our only heritage when Classical Indian art forms the very core of this region's art history.

 He was highly skilled in his craft, his long finger nimbly created small figurines in clay while he carried on with his discussions, as if they had a life of their own.
-While fame eluded him as a Master Sculptor his skills earned high great respect and his advise was always sought in technical matters, for which he was seldom financially compensated.
+While fame eluded him as a Master Sculptor his skills earned high great respect and his advice was always sought in technical matters, for which he was seldom financially compensated.

 Afsar Naqvi's vision and aesthetics was indelibly etched into his own creative expression and his drive to achieve the same level of perfection in his master work.